-Eligibility to Receive Awards.
-Employees, consultants and Board members of the Company and certain of our affiliated companies are eligible to receive awards under the 2013 Plan.
-The 2013 Plan Committee determines, in its discretion, the Selected Participants who will be granted awards under the 2013 Plan.
-As of the Record Date, all employees (including eight executive officers) and seven non-employee directors were eligible to participate in the 2013 Plan.
-With respect to our non-employee directors, the 2013 Plan provides that any non-employee director cannot receive awards in any fiscal year that in the aggregate exceed 240,000 shares for the Chairperson, 160,000 shares for the Vice Chairperson, and 20,000 for other non-employee directors.
-If the Board affirmatively acts to implement such a process, the 2013 Plan also provides that non-employee directors may elect to receive stock grants or stock units (which would be issued under the 2013 Plan) in lieu of fees that would otherwise be paid in cash.
+The 2022 Plan provides that any non-employee director cannot receive awards in any fiscal year that in the aggregate exceeds 100,000 shares for the Chairperson, 80,000 shares for the Vice Chairperson, and 10,000 for other non-employee directors.
+Provided that the Board affirmatively acts to implement such a process, the 2022 Plan also provides that non-employee directors may elect to receive stock grants or stock units (which would be issued under the 2022 Plan) in lieu of fees that would otherwise be paid in cash.